 Salary range is the range of pay established by employers to pay to employees performing a particular job or function.
-Salary range generally has a minimum pay rate, a maximum pay rate, and a series of mid-range opportunities for pay increases for employees.
+Salary range generally has a minimum pay rate, a maximum pay rate, and a series of mid-range opportunities for pay increases.

 The salary range is determined by market pay rates, established through market pay studies, for people doing similar work in similar industries in the same region of the country.

 Pay rates and salary ranges are also set up by individual employers and recognize the level of education, knowledge, skill, and experience needed to perform each job.

-The salary range should reflect employer needs such as the overlap in salary ranges that will allow career development and pay increases without promotion at each level and the percentage of increase the organization will offer an employee for a promotion.
+The salary range should reflect employer needs such as the overlap in salary ranges that will allow career development and pay increases without promotion at each level.
+It also considers the percentage of increase the organization will offer an employee for a promotion.

-The salary range for executive-level positions is normally the largest; the salary range for lower-level positions is normally the narrowest.
+The salary range for executive-level positions is normally the largest.
+The salary range for lower-level positions is normally the narrowest.
 There is always more flexibility with regards to senior leaders because their decisions impact the bottom-line and have a major effect across the entire organization.

 Many companies participate in salary market surveys to create a trustworthy resource for salary research.
 More and more salary research is occurring online using salary calculators.

 The salary range is also affected by additional demographic and market factors.
 These factors include the number of people available to perform a specific job in the employer’s region, competition for employees with the needed skills and education, and the availability of jobs.

-In larger organizations, an entire salary or pay structure is established to classify jobs, the relationship of one job to another, and the salary or pay ranges that fairly compensate the individuals performing the jobs.
+In large organizations, an entire salary (or pay structure) is established to classify jobs, the relationship of one job to another, and the salary (or pay) ranges that fairly compensate the individuals performing the jobs.

-In the end, you want to create salary ranges that motivate your employees to contribute and that help you attract and retain the most superior employees to work in your organization.
+In the end, you want to create salary ranges that motivate your employees to contribute.
+You also want to attract and retain the most superior employees to work in your organization.